tobiasjdcolvin/Full-Stack-Clicker/README.md

 5. `cd` into the **russ_clicker** directory
 6. `cd` into the **backend** directory
 7. Run `node server.js`
-8. Copy and paste the url it gives you into your browser, but also add `/game.html` to the end of it.
-The entire url should look something like: `127.0.0.1:50001/game.html`
+8. Copy and paste the url it gives you into your browser, this should bring you to index.html, which is the login page.

-After following these steps, you should have a working demo from the code I wrote.
-Try clicking a few times to update the counter and then reload the page - the value should remain.
-Now look through the code a bit to familiarize yourself with it.
-Please make sure that when you commit, before you push, only the files you want to push were changed and no more.
-If this is not the case, please add any extra weird files to the .gitignore file or let me know and
-I can do it.
+9. For now, login with the username "username", "Tobinski", or "Slurricane", I have simulated database functionality without the database yet, so check out the code.